For every year that you submit a housing application, Housing Assignments calculates your assignment priority level, which is based on:

 Law students have priority to half of each type of the apartments in Munger Graduate Residence in this order:

-First-year law students
+New first-year JD law students

 Continuing law students currently living in Munger (for their specific apartment type)

 Continuing law students not living in Munger